Mritunjay28/LeetCode/leetcode/medium/698-partition-to-k-equal-sum-subsets/solution.md

 **Link:** https://leetcode.com/problems/partition-to-k-equal-sum-subsets/submissions/1181520567/

-LinkedInGoogleAmazonGiven an integer array nums and an integer k, return true if it is possible to divide this array into k non-empty subsets whose sums are all equal.
+Given an integer array nums and an integer k, return true if it is possible to divide this array into k non-empty subsets whose sums are all equal.